WICG/webcomponents/proposals/Template-Instantiation.md

 > Note: In the current proposal, updating `attributeName` or `attributeNamespace` would result in updating the attribute twice when changing both.
 We could instead make these IDL attributes readonly, and add a method which updates the associated attribute instead.

 To **apply attribute template part list** with an _attribute value setter_ *attributeValueSetter*, run these steps:

 1. Let *partList* be the *_attribute template part list_* of *attributeValueSetter*.
 2. If *partList* contains exactly one _attribute template part_ (this is the fully templatized case):
     1. Let *fullTemplate* be the _attribute template part_ in *tokenList*.
     2. If the value string of *fullTemplate* is null, [remove an attribute](https://dom.spec.whatwg.org/#concept-element-attributes-remove-by-namespace) with the namespace of the associated attribute of *attributeValueSetter*, the [local name](https://dom.spec.whatwg.org/#concept-attribute-local-name) of the associated attribute of *attributeValueSetter*, and the associated element of *attributeValueSetter.*
-    3. Otherwise (if the value string of *fullTemplate* is not null*)*, invoke [setAttributeNS](https://dom.spec.whatwg.org/#dom-element-setattributens) with the namespace of the associated attribute of *attributeValueSetter*, the [qualified name](https://dom.spec.whatwg.org/#concept-attribute-qualified-name) of the associated attribute of *attributeValueSetter*, and the value string of *attributeValueSetter* on the associated element of *attributeValueSetter.*
+    3. Otherwise (if the value string of *fullTemplate* is not null), invoke [setAttributeNS](https://dom.spec.whatwg.org/#dom-element-setattributens) with the namespace of the associated attribute of *attributeValueSetter*, the [qualified name](https://dom.spec.whatwg.org/#concept-attribute-qualified-name) of the associated attribute of *attributeValueSetter*, and the value string of *attributeValueSetter* on the associated element of *attributeValueSetter.*
 3. Otherwise:
     1. Let *newValue* be an empty string.
     2. For each *part* in *partList*:
       1. If *part* is a “string”, append the string to the end of *newValue*.
       2. Otherwise (*part* is an _attribute template part_), append the value string of *part* to the end of *newValue*.
-    3. Invoke [setAttributeNS](https://dom.spec.whatwg.org/#dom-element-setattributens) with the namespace of the associated attribute of *attributeValueSetter*, the [qualified name](https://dom.spec.whatwg.org/#concept-attribute-qualified-name) of the associated attribute of *attributeValueSetter*, and *newValue* on the associated element of *attributeValueSetter.*
+    3. Invoke [setAttributeNS](https://dom.spec.whatwg.org/#dom-element-setattributens) with the namespace of the associated attribute of *attributeValueSetter*, the [qualified name](https://dom.spec.whatwg.org/#concept-attribute-qualified-name) of the associated attribute of *attributeValueSetter*, and *newValue* on the associated element of *attributeValueSetter*.

-> Note: Only fully templatized attribute can be removed in the current proposal.
+> Note: Only fully templatized attributes can be removed in the current proposal.
 An attribute template part never fails to update unlike a node template part which can fail to apply changes in some cases.

 ### 4.6 `NodeTemplatePart` Interface

-`NodeTemplatePart` interface has four additional attributes: `parentNode`, `previousSibling`, `nextSibling`, `replacementNodes`, and two methods: `replace` and `replaceHTML` in addition to the ones inherited from `TemplatePart`.
+The `NodeTemplatePart` interface has four additional attributes: `parentNode`, `previousSibling`, `nextSibling`, and `replacementNodes`; and two methods: `replace` and `replaceHTML` — in addition to the ones inherited from `TemplatePart`.

-The `parentNode` is a readonly IDL attribute, which on getting must return the parent node of the _node value setter_ associated with the context object.
+The `parentNode` readonly IDL attribute, on getting, must return the parent node of the _node value setter_ associated with the context object.

-The `previousSibling` is a readonly IDL attribute on getting must run these steps:
+The `previousSibling` readonly IDL attribute, on getting, must run these steps:

 1. Let *nodeValueSetter* be the _node value setter_ associated with the context object.
 2. Let *partList* be _node template part list_ of *nodeValueSetter*.
 3. If the context object is the first item in *partList*, return the previous sibling of *nodeValueSetter* and abort these steps.
 4. Let *previousPart* be an item in *partList* immediately before the context context.
 5. While *previousPart* is not null:
-    1. If *previousPart* is a `[Text](https://dom.spec.whatwg.org/#text)` [node](https://dom.spec.whatwg.org/#concept-node), return *previousPart* and abort these steps.
+    1. If *previousPart* is a [`Text`](https://dom.spec.whatwg.org/#text) [node](https://dom.spec.whatwg.org/#concept-node), return *previousPart* and abort these steps.
     2. Otherwise (*previousPart* is another _node template part_):
-        1. If the _replacement nodes_ of *previousPart* is not empty, return the last node in the _replacement nodes_ and abort these steps.
+      1. If the _replacement nodes_ of *previousPart* is not empty, return the last node in _replacement nodes_ and abort these steps.
     3. Let *previousPart* be the item immediately before *previousPart* in *partList*.
 6. Return null.

-The `nextSibling` is a readonly IDL attribute on getting must run these steps:
+The `nextSibling` readonly IDL attribute, on getting, must run these steps:

 1. Let *nodeValueSetter* be the _node value setter_ associated with the context object.
 2. Let *partList* be _node template part list_ of *nodeValueSetter*.
 3. If the context object is the last item in *partList*, return the next sibling of *nodeValueSetter* and abort these steps.
 4. Let *nextPart* be an item in *partList* immediately after the context context.
 5. While *nextPart* is not null:
-    1. If *nextPart* is a `[Text](https://dom.spec.whatwg.org/#text)` [node](https://dom.spec.whatwg.org/#concept-node), return *nextPart* and abort these steps.
+    1. If *nextPart* is a [`Text`](https://dom.spec.whatwg.org/#text) [node](https://dom.spec.whatwg.org/#concept-node), return *nextPart* and abort these steps.
     2. Otherwise (*nextPart* is another _node template part_):
-        1. If the _replacement nodes_ of *nextPart* is not empty, return the first node in the _replacement nodes_ and abort these steps.
+      1. If the _replacement nodes_ of *nextPart* is not empty, return the first node in _replacement nodes_ and abort these steps.
     3. Let *nextPart* be the item immediately after *nextPart* in *partList*.
 6. Return null.

-The `replacementNodes` is a readonly IDL attribute, which on getting must return the _replacement nodes_ of the context object.
+The `replacementNodes` readonly IDL attribute, on getting, must return the _replacement nodes_ of the context object.

-The `value` IDL attribute of `TemplatePart` when involved on a _node template part_, on getting, must run these steps:
+The `value` IDL attribute of `TemplatePart` when invoked on a _node template part_, on getting, must run these steps:

 1. Let *value* be an empty string.
 2. For every *node* in the _replacement nodes_ of the context object: